-Many people hear the term comparative negligence without really understanding what it is, or how it can impact their personal injury lawsuit.
-After all, this is a complicated-sounding legal term which can be confusing at first.
+Many people hear the term comparative negligence without understanding what it is or how it can impact their personal injury lawsuit.
+After all, this is a complicated-sounding legal term that can be confusing at first.

 So, what is comparative negligence, and how does it work in real-world cases?

-Put simply, comparative negligence is a rule of law which is used in accident cases where more than one person is to blame.
-If you have been injured in an accident – such as a car accident – but share some of the blame for the incident having occurred, comparative negligence will be used to judge the levels of fault of everyone involved.
+Put simply, comparative negligence is the rule of law used in accident cases where more than one person is to blame.
+If you have been injured in an accident – such as a car – but share some of the blame for the incident, comparative negligence will be used to judge the levels of the fault of everyone involved.

 In practice, comparative negligence is much simpler than it sounds.
 Understanding how the rule works is important for injury victims who have been in an accident and want to sue for compensation.

-In its simplest possible form, comparative negligence is a rule of law which is used to establish the fault of all parties involved in an accident.
-It is used when multiple parties are at least partially to blame for an accident leading to a personal injury – sometimes including the injured victim themselves.
+In its simplest possible form, comparative negligence is a rule of law used to establish the fault of all parties involved in an accident.
+It is used when multiple parties are at least partially to blame for an accident leading to a personal injury, including the injured victim.

 When people sue over an accident involving an injury, such as a traffic accident, the comparative negligence rule is used to attribute responsibility to those involved.
-It is also used to help decide the amount of financial compensation which may be awarded.
+It is also used to help decide the amount of financial compensation awarded.

-In this scenario, both drivers share some portion of blame.
-It is assigned as a percentage, in accordance with the comparative negligence rule.
+In this scenario, both drivers share some portion of the blame.
+It is assigned as a percentage per the comparative negligence rule.

-This means that the compensation that Driver A is awarded will be reduced by 20%, reflecting their role in causing the accident.
+This means that Driver A’s compensation will be reduced by 20%, reflecting their role in causing the accident.

-The comparative negligence system is seen by many people as the fairest way of compensating the pain and suffering of a victim.
-The victim is compensated for the negligence of others which has resulted in an injury.
+Many people see the comparative negligence system as the fairest way of compensating for the pain and suffering of a victim.
+The victim is compensated for the negligence of others resulting in an injury.
 But their own negligent actions are also taken into account.
 As such, this system is widely used in the United States.

 However, other systems are also used in various parts of the country.
-Some states use a modified version of comparative negligence, while other states use a system which blocks ANY compensation for victims that share a portion of blame for an accident – even if they are only judged to be 1% at fault.
+Some states use a modified version of comparative negligence.
+In contrast, other states use a system that blocks ANY compensation for victims who share a portion of the blame for an accident – even if they are only judged as 1% at fault.

-The comparative negligence rule can also be used to divide blame in cases which feature multiple defendants.
+The comparative negligence rule can also be used to divide blame into cases that feature multiple defendants.

 While comparative negligence is chiefly a rule applied to establish fault, it can also be used as a legal defense by a defendant.

-If a defendant is being sued, their lawyer may argue comparative negligence as a way of showing that the plaintiff was also a significant contributor to the accident in question.
+If a defendant is being sued, their lawyer may argue comparative negligence to show that the plaintiff was also a significant contributor to the accident in question.

 In such cases, it is not enough for the defendant to show that the plaintiff’s actions resulted in a more significant injury.
-The defense must establish that the actions of the victim aided in causing the accident itself.
+The defense must establish that the victim’s actions aided in causing the accident.

-While a comparative negligence defense would not absolve a defendant from blame, it would reduce their level of fault – as well as any costs they are ordered to pay.
+While a comparative negligence defense would not absolve a defendant from blame, it would reduce their level of fault and any costs they are ordered to pay.

 Comparative negligence – also known as comparative fault – was not the first rule of law used in the United States in personal injury cases.
-The country originally adopted a method called contributory negligence – a rule which is still used in a handful of states, and essentially precludes victims who share any degree of fault from receiving a cent in compensation.
+The country originally adopted a method called contributory negligence.
+This rule is still used in a handful of states and essentially precludes victims who share any degree of fault from receiving a cent in compensation.
 More detail on contributory negligence is included later in this guide.

-From about 1824 onward, contributory negligence was the accepted rule in courts of law.
+From 1824 onward, contributory negligence was the accepted rule in law courts.
 However, there were rumblings of change in the second half of the 19th Century.
-Several states explored decisions favoring a plaintiff who shared some level of blame, when it was far less than that of the defendant.
+Several states explored decisions favoring a plaintiff who shared some level of blame when it was far less than the defendants.
 While it did not lead to a rule change at the time, it did provide an early basis for the comparative negligence law.

-Comparative negligence was finally introduced in 1908, as part of the launch of a new Federal Employer’s Liability Act.
-Various states started to adopt differing versions of the rule, with Mississippi passing the new statute in 1910.
+Comparative negligence was finally introduced in 1908 as part of the launch of a new Federal Employer’s Liability Act.
+Various states started to adopt different versions of the rule, with Mississippi passing the new statute in 1910.
 Others followed throughout the 1930s-60s, with some states even making the switch as recently as the 1990s.
 California made the switch on the back of a ruling in 1975.
-However, a handful of states still use the old contributory negligence ruling, rather than comparative negligence.
+However, a handful of states still use the old contributory negligence ruling rather than comparative negligence.

 Comparative negligence is used when multiple parties display negligence in some way.
 So, let’s start at the beginning – what counts as negligence?

-Negligence is defined as failing to act appropriately or take the proper care, with this action leading to an accident or putting other people at risk.
+Negligence is defined as failing to act appropriately or take the proper care, leading to an accident or putting other people at risk.

 For example, negligence in a car crash case could include:

-Each of these negligent actions represent a danger to other drivers on the road and could easily result in an accident.
+Each of these negligent actions represents a danger to other drivers on the road and could easily result in an accident.

 These are just a few examples of types of negligence, but it is not restricted to traffic collisions.
 Negligence can refer to any careless behavior which leads to an accident in any setting.

-Any accident involving multiple parties and a personal injury of some type can result in legal action being taken, and involve a comparative negligence consideration.
+Any accident involving multiple parties and a personal injury of some type can result in legal action and involve comparative negligence consideration.